-My wife also has a bike although it's not been ridden for quite a while so was sold in mid-2022.
+My wife did have a bike - it hadn't been ridden for quite a while so was sold in mid-2022.

-Last but not least I own what was a Raleigh Banana Tour of Britain replica machine that, after a powder-coat and conversion to a single-speed with flat bars, did serve as my "pub bike" but is now on semi-permanent loan to my brother-in-law who has it on a turbo trainer.
+As well as the 4 "proper bikes" I own what was a Raleigh Banana Tour of Britain replica machine that, after a powder-coat and conversion to a single-speed with flat bars, is my pub bike, or the machine to pop into town (I won't mind if it's stolen or damaged)

 At the height of my bike ownership in about 2011/2012 I had 16 machines of varying sorts - most of those are listed in the Gone section.

 There are also a couple of machines in the History section.

 As may be imagined the storage of this number of bicycles presents a challenge - solved by the use of hooks to hang them (top to tail to optimise space usage) in the garage.
 The garage also houses a bench, tools, grinding & polishing machines, ultrasonic cleaner bath, boxes of spares etc (not forgetting the tyres, wheels and other odd parts in the loft!) - together with an array of woodworking machines.

 The Workshop section photographs give an idea of the situation at our previous house (prior to February 2020) and more recently in the new workshop.

 There are two ways you can get exercise out of a bicycle: you can "overhaul" it, or you can ride it.
 (Jerome K Jerome)